data-skeptic/blog/journalclub/2020/albert-seinfeld-and-explainable-ai.md

-# Journal Club, episode 2
+# AlBert, Seinfeld, and Explainable AI

 Kyle discusses Google's recent open sourcing of [ALBERT](https://www.infoq.com/news/2020/01/google-albert-ai-nlp/), a variant of the famous BERT model for natural language processing.
 ALBERT is more compact and uses fewer parameters.